ConnectNowUK/docs/docs/issue-tracker/developer-guide/api/README.md

 | :--- | :--- | :--- | :--- | :--- |
 | `name` | `string` | Text | yes | The name of the category |

+Authorization: user must be authenticated as the owner of the specified webhook.

 ### Delete a single webhook

 ```http
 DELETE /api/webhooks/{webhook-id}
 ```

+Authorization: user must be authenticated as the owner of the specified webhook.